clivetong/Talks/Build2026/README.md

 ### Acquisition

-- CLI based SDK/Runtime installation and maintenance (dotnetup)
+- CLI based SDK/Runtime installation and maintenance
 - reducing the size of SDK install

 ---